 6. Big Wheel

-There is a Big Wheel!!.
-It’s no London Eye but it is high enough and affords lovely views over Liverpool.
-It is also significantly cheaper with under 3’s being free.
+If you are looking for things to do in Liverpool that are a little more thrill seeking or appealing to your older children and teens then this it.
+The Big Wheel!.
+It’s no London Eye but it is high enough and offers lovely views over Liverpool for those that are brave enough to ride it.
+It is also significantly cheaper at £12 for adults and under 2’s being free.
 The girls loved it.

 7. World Museum